 Contact relevant, engaged bloggers and offer them new products for free in exchange for an honest review.
 If you have a good product, they will love it and tell everyone about it.

 This is one of the most effective alternatives to spending money running paid ads for your online store or business.

 Do an expert roundup.

 While blogging is an excellent way to drive traffic back to your store, it can be time-consuming.
-It is especially true if you don’t feel very knowledgeable about a topic you need to write about or if you’re not comfortable writing in general.
+It is especially true if you don’t feel very knowledgeable about a topic you need to write about or are uncomfortable writing in general.
 One solution is to seek contributions from other bloggers or experts.

-Seek out subject matter experts and ask them to contribute an idea to your blogs posts, such as a tip, recipe, or story.
+Seek out subject matter experts and ask them to contribute ideas to your blog posts, such as a tip, recipe, or story.
 Then, make a list of all the responses you received.

-You’ll be providing great content from relevant experts to your audience, and the contributors will want to share the article with their readers, increasing your reach.
+You’ll provide great content from relevant experts to your audience, and the contributors will want to share the article with their readers, increasing your reach.

 Find affiliates to promote your business.

-If you want to promote your business a step further without running paid ads, get more people to advertise your product, consider launching an affiliate program.
+If you want to promote your business a step further without running paid ads, get more people to advertise your product and consider launching an affiliate program.